trendless/chtmlrelay/ARCHITECTURE.md

-This diagram shows components of the chatmail server:
+This diagram shows components of the chatmail server; this is a draft overview as of mid-August 2025:

 ```mermaid
 graph LR;